A Statistical Recurrent Stochastic Volatility Model for Stock Markets: Simulation studies and applications

 \subsubsection{Out-of-sample analysis}

+The marginal likelihood estimates in Table \ref{tab:Real_params} suggest that the SR-SV model fits the in-sample data of the five index datasets better than the SV and N-SV models.
+We now examine if this in-sample performance is consistent with the out-of-sample performance.
+Table \ref{tab:Real_Model_forecast_diagnostics} provides summary statistics on the one-step-ahead forecasts of volatility and standardized residuals of the SR-SV, SV, N-SV and LMSV models.
+We note two conclusions from Table \ref{tab:Real_Model_forecast_diagnostics}.

+First, the SR-SV model does not suffer from overfiting as often observed in neural network based volatility models \citep{Pagan:1990, Donaldson:1997}, as the one-step-ahead forecast volatilities and the forecast residuals appear to be well behaved, compared to those from the more parsimonious SV and N-SV models.
+We emphasize that, as discussed in Section \ref{sec:lstm-sv}, the use of noise-injecting regularization in the novel structure of the SR-SV model helps prevent it from the well-known overfitting problem.

-Figure \ref{f:SP500_forecast_interval} plots the 99\% one-step-ahead forecast intervals on the out-of-sample data of the SP500 returns.
-See Figures \ref{f:ASX200_forecast_1_steps} and \ref{f:Exchange_forecast_1_steps} in the Appendix for the ASX200 and exchange rate data.
-Overall, the three models have similar forecast bands.
-However, we note that both the SV and N-SV models, compared to the LSTM-SV model, produce a smaller forecast volatility in low volatility regions and a higher volatility forecast in high volatility regions.
-This is similar to the filtered volatility discussed before.
-The figure also shows that the SV and N-SV forecasts depend mainly on the return at the previous step, as the persistence parameters $\phi$ in the SV and N-SV models are larger than the persistence parameter of the LSTM-SV model.
-The LSTM-SV intervals seem to track the returns better, especially during the high volatility periods.
-Readers are encouraged to examine the zoomed-in plot in Figure \ref{f:SP500_forecast_interval_zoom_in} to convince themselves.
-The LSTM-SV model gives a safe buffer against abrupt changes in low volatility regions, because it maintains a wider forecast band, while it does not produce overly large forecast intervals in high volatility regions.
-Therefore, the LSTM-SV model is less sensitive to the data values in the shorter time periods, and maintains a good trade-off between the information in recent observations and the information in the long-term memory.
+Second, the \text{means} and standard deviations of one-step-ahead forecast volatility of the SR-SV model are smaller than those of the SV, N-SV and LMSV in all five index datasets.
+The SR-SV forecasts are generally more conservative in low volatility periods, in the sense that the forecast intervals often have a smaller band compared to the forecasts produced by the other models.
+The comparison of 99\% one-step-ahead forecast intervals during the period Sep 2014 - May 2015 of the SPX data in Figure \ref{f:SP500_forcast_interval} shows that the SR-SV model gives a safe buffer against abrupt changes in low volatility regions, e.g. Nov-Dec 2014, because it maintains a wider forecast band, while it does not produce overly large forecast intervals in high volatility regions, e.g. Oct 2014, Dec 2014 - Jan 2015.
+Therefore, the SR-SV model is less sensitive to the data values in the shorter time periods, and maintains a good trade-off between the information in recent observations and the information in the long-term memory.
+The SV, N-SV and LMSV models, compared to the SR-SV model, produce a smaller forecast volatility in low volatility regions and a higher volatility forecast in high volatility regions.
+The figure also shows that the SV and N-SV forecasts depend mainly on the return at the previous step, as the persistence parameters $\phi$ in the SV and N-SV models are larger than the persistence parameter of the SR-SV model.
+The SR-SV intervals are closer to the intervals made by the realized variance and hence seem to track the out-of-sample returns better than the SV, N-SV and LMSV models.